 J.J Abrams has created a mashup with so much taken from the Star Wars canon and the expanded universe mixed in with a cast of new heroes and villians.
 For those that saw the originals in the cinema, The Force Awakens is a nostalgic ride.
-It pays homage to the originals in many ways from the epic imperial set designs, space craft and costumes to the quick witted humor of Han Solo.
+It pays homage to the originals in many ways from the epic imperial set designs, space craft and costumes, to the quick witted dry humor of Han Solo.

 Fin is her sidekick and also a reluctant hero.
 As a deserter of The First Order, he escapes and teams up with Rey.
 Together they embark on a journey much like disenchanted youth in a dystopian future film.
-Rey quickly lets him know she is capable and doesn’t need any hand holding…literally.
+Rey quickly lets him know she is capable and doesn’t need any hand holding.

-Kylo is part of the First Order, reformed from the remnants of the Imperial Empire.
-The First Order has an enormous fleet and an all powerful planet destroying Starkiller Base.
-But the First Order appears weak, undermined by internal tension and politics between General Hux and Ren.
-Both Hux and Kylo Ren serve Snoke (Andy Serkis), who appears as an enormous hologram.
-Episode 7 leaves us wondering when and how will Kylo give in to the light.
-His story, like Rey’s and Snokes, will keep us waiting for the next episodes in the Skywalker family saga.
+The new galactic dictatorship is the First Order, reformed from the remnants of the defeated Imperial Empire.
+The Order has an enormous fleet and an all powerful planet destroying Starkiller Base which in true Star Wars style, only needs an x-wing to take it out.
+Despite all the power, the dark side appears weak, undermined by internal tension and politics between General Hux and Ren.
+Both Hux and Ren serve the larger than life evil Snoke (Andy Serkis), responsible for seducing Ren to the dark side.
+Who or what Snoke is, also remains to be seen in episode 8.